Sempra Energy : SoCalGas Issues 'Dial It Down' Alert Until Further Notice | MarketScreener

 LOS ANGELES, Feb.
-2, 2019 /PRNewswire/ -- Due to colder weather and rain predicted for parts of the SoCalGas service territory, Southern California Gas Co.
-(SoCalGas) has issued a "Dial It Down" Alert, encouraging Southern Californians to conserve natural gas until further notice.
+2, 2019 - Due to colder weather and rain predicted for parts of the SoCalGas service territory, Southern California Gas Co.
+(SoCalGas) has issued a 'Dial It Down' Alert, encouraging Southern Californians to conserve natural gas until further notice.
 Customers are asked to conserve energy by reducing their natural gas use, specifically in the evenings when natural gas is typically at peak use.
 During periods of cold weather, local demand for natural gas for home heating, hot water, and cooking can increase rapidly and put a strain on the natural gas system.

 Dial It Down Alerts are similar to Flex Alerts issued by the California Independent System Operator (CAISO) that call on customers to voluntarily conserve electricity for a specific period of time.